Mellanox/libvma/README.txt

 Value range is 0 to MTU size
 Disable with a value of 0
 Default value is 256 bytes

-VMA_TX_DROP_MODE
-Debug parameter used to check various sent packet dropping modules.
-Assigning this parameter any value other than 0 (zero) makes it visible on the VMA startup log.
-0 - Disabled (Don't drop anything)
-1 - Drop All
-2 - Drop only MC offloaded traffic
-3 - Drop only UC offloaded traffic
-Default value is 0 (Disabled) which is not shown on the VMA startup log.

 VMA_RING_ALLOCATION_LOGIC_TX
 VMA_RING_ALLOCATION_LOGIC_RX